Advanced Vocab Words - Set 8 Flashcards

 194

-# Fill in the blank with the most appropriate vocabulary word.
-His rude comment was seen as an \_\_\_\_\_\_ to her dignity. ## Footnote *Hint: The word starts with 'a'.*
+# Fill in the blank: His rude comment was seen as an \_\_\_\_\_\_ to her dignity. ## Footnote ***Hint:*** *Starts with "a" and means "an insult or offense".*

 affront ## Footnote *affront (uh-**front**)* n. an offensive act or statement v. to insult openly